 Friends and family is money that comes from friendly recourses.
 Grandma, mom and dad, best friend Bob, (you get the idea) become investors (owners) in your company.
 These kind of investments can quickly turns friends and family into foes and feuds.
 Many a family and friendship has been damaged here, so be very careful.
 Even if the business is a wild success, the original investors often get mad.
 Most of the reason for fights can be avoided by people being very clear what is going on.
 Grandma needs to know she is an investor, and not loaning you money.
 Before I did a deal like this, I would make sure it is in wiring and everyone understands exactly what happens if you win and if you lose.

 Angel investors are people with more money than sense.
-OK, perhaps not always, but often this is way to true.
+OK, perhaps not always, but often this is way too true.
 People who make a lot of money often think they are smarter than the average bear and their brilliance in their own industry translates into other industries.
 So, they want to invest.
 By doing so, most will violate a basic principle of investing which is never invest in what you do not understand.
-Some angel investments are structured much more like venture capital (See below), with professionals vetting the deals for the investors.
+Some angel investments are structured much more like venture capital (see below) with professionals vetting the deals for the investors.

 Investments from a good angel capitalist are a wonderful thing.
 You get a trusted advisor and their money.
 They want you to win and will help you win by making introductions to key people and key advice.
 But, the wise angle also understands that they are not experts in your business.

 Bad angel investors become power hungry and take over even if they do not have a clue.
 They can get in the way of making the deal happen and in some situations can turn a good business bad.